 - (1) Unless otherwise ordered by the Court, at least 14 days prior to the NE session, each party is required to submit a Parenting Perspective Brief and/or a Financial Perspective Brief.
-The guardian ad litem, if appointed, is not required to submit a Brief. - (a) One copy of the Brief shall be submitted to the Domestic Relations Court Staff Attorney, and one copy shall be served upon the other party and the guardian ad litem, if appointed, in accordance with these rules. - (b) The Brief shall not be filed with the Clerk of Courts, nor shall the Brief be placed in the Family File.

-- (2) The Evaluators will review the Briefs to gain a preliminary understanding of the concerns, interests, and issues currently present between the parties. - (3) If either party fails to timely submit the Brief, the NE session may be cancelled. - (4) The Court's copies of the Briefs and supporting documents will be destroyed upon completion of the NE process. - (5) The files maintained by an Evaluator, but not filed with the Clerk of Court or submitted to the Court shall not be available for public access under Sup.R.
+The guardian ad litem, if appointed, is not required to submit a Brief. - (a) One copy of the Brief and supporting documents shall be submitted to the staff attorney, and one copy shall be served upon the other party and the guardian ad litem, if appointed, in accordance with this Local Rule. - (b) The Brief and supporting documents shall not be filed with the Clerk of Courts, nor shall the Brief and supporting documents be placed in the Family File. - (2) The Evaluators will review the Briefs and supporting documents to gain a preliminary understanding of the concerns, interests, and issues currently present between the parties. - (3) If either party fails to timely submit the Brief and supporting documents, the NE session may be cancelled. - (4) The Court's copies of the Briefs and supporting documents will be destroyed upon completion of the NE process. - (5) The files maintained by an Evaluator, but not filed with the Clerk of Courts or submitted to the Court shall not be available for public access under Sup.R.
 44 through 47.